 See all the Thrive Themes plugins here.

 That’s it!
 I hope you have enjoyed my guide on the best online course platforms.
-As an online course creator you actually have a lot of choice when it comes to online course builders.
+As an online course creator, you actually have a lot of choices when it comes to online course builders.

 In our opinion, SamCart is the best option overall – because it comes built-in, with what was initially just a sales platform, and for a very reasonable price.
 On top of this, it has a number of powerful conversion features that can considerably increase your revenue.

-With SamCart, the course-building process is easy, while it gives you some excellent tools to sell your premium courses too.
+With SamCart, the course-building process is easy, and it gives you some excellent tools to sell your premium courses too.